 Should I skate or classic ski?

 Personal preference.
 The ski division will not be further divided based on classic or skate.
 Trails are groomed for snow machines and wide.
 Skating is theoretically possible.
-However, don’t expect the course to be like skiing 40 miles in west Yellowstone.
+However, don’t expect the course to be like skiing along a course in West Yellowstone.
 Expect everything from ice, bare ground, hero snow and drifts and plan accordingly.

 Is the entire course bikeable?

-For some, yes.
+This is obviously condition dependent.
+With average conditions most will be able to bike the entire 13.
+A few will be able bike the 28.
 For most there will be some pushing.
 The initial climb will be challenging to ride in its entirety.
-The trails are groomed, but again, trail conditions can vary and may change during the race.
+All 100-mile racers should be prepared to push for some of the race.
+The mileage, terrain and time on this course allow for a wide range of conditions.
+The trails are groomed, but again, trail conditions can vary and Drifters should expect them to change during the race.
 Be prepared to push.

 Do I need a fatbike to race?